 The following August, the same data source showed Apple as having 143 registered pilots, though not the number of cars being used.

 In February 2018, the California DMV received approval from the California Office of Administrative Law to set regulations in place to allow companies to test remotely operated autonomous vehicles on public roads.
-From April 2, the DMV's public testing framework allows for self-driving cars to go on the road without a driver behind the wheel, instead with human "remote" drivers monitoring the drive using a communications link, ready to take control of the car from the onboard systems in the event of an emergency.
+From April 2, the DMV's public testing framework allows for self-driving cars to go on the road without a driver behind the wheel, instead of requiring human "remote" drivers.
+The remote drivers would monitor the vehicle using a communications link, ready to take control of the car from the onboard systems in the event of an emergency.

 Testbeds and Sensors